JFPenguin/CookTime/README.md

 ### Technical aspects:
 Server and REST are being coded in Java, using the 13th release of JDK.
 (13.0.x) Client-related code will be implemented in C#, due to the fact that it is based in the Xamarin framework.

+### Setup Instructions
+In order to load the data base, you need to add the following VM argument:  `-Dproject.folder="path/to/project/folder"` make sure to change `"path/to/project/folder"` to your project directory